Wild yak: Distribution and habitat

-Wild yaks once ranged up to southern Siberia to the east of Lake Baikal, with fossil remains of them being recovered from Denisova Cave, but became extinct in Russia around the 17th century.
-Today, wild yaks are found primarily in northern Tibet and western Qinghai, with some populations extending into the southernmost parts of Xinjiang, and into Ladakh in India.
-Small, isolated populations of wild yak are also found farther afield, primarily in western Tibet and eastern Qinghai.
-In historic times, wild yaks were also found in Bhutan, but they are now considered extinct there.
+The wild yak once ranged up to southern Siberia to the east of Lake Baikal.
+Fossil remains were recovered in Denisova Cave.
+Today, the wild yak occurs primarily in northern Tibet and western Qinghai, extending into the southernmost parts of Xinjiang and into Ladakh in India; small, isolated populations of wild yak also live farther afield, primarily in western Tibet and eastern Qinghai.
+It was thought to be regionally extinct in Nepal in the 1970s, but was rediscovered in Humla in 2014.

-The primary habitat of wild yaks consists of treeless uplands between 3000 and 5500 m, dominated by mountains and plateaus.
-They are most commonly found in alpine tundra with a relatively thick carpet of grasses and sedges rather than the more barren steppe country.
+The primary habitat of the wild yak consists of treeless uplands between 3000 and 5500 m, dominated by mountains and plateaus.
+It's most common in alpine tundra with a relatively thick carpet of grasses and sedges rather than the more barren steppe country.

-The wild yak was thought to be regionally extinct in Nepal in the 1970s, but was rediscovered in Humla in 2014.
-This discovery later resulted in the species being added to Nepal's currency.
+The wild yak is considered extinct in Bhutan, and also in Kazakhstan, Mongolia and southern Russia, but it's not certain whether it occurred in these countries after the year 1500.